 With minimal rest between drops, you cram more work into a routine, which is especially effective if you need to do a shortened workout.

-If you immediately follow a low-rep set with a much-lighter high-rep one, this boosts blood volumization, which the heavy set was lacking, and it also gives you a second chance to push yourself to new limits if you failed to hit your target on the initial set.
+If you immediately follow a low-rep set with a much-lighter high-rep set, this boosts blood volumization, which the heavy set was lacking.
+It also gives you a second chance to push yourself to new limits if you failed to hit your target on the initial set.

 • WORKOUT RESCUE